ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 		* Command: `region`
 	* Switch between VHost and Path URL style.
 		* Command: `url-style`
+    * Set Default Service Endpoint.
+        * Command: `endpoint-url`
+          * Parameters:
+            *  `--list` displays the current default Service Endpoint, if it has been set.
+Otherwise, it will be empty.
+            *  `--url some.end.point.url` will change the Service Endpoint to the value as given.
+            *  `--clear` removes the default Service Endpoint URL that has been set.

 ## Copy object from bucket
 {: #ic-copy-object}